benj-chen/exercises/README.md

 ## CODEFORCES
 Mainly to serve as c++11 practice problems, I include a .md file with each problem to explain what I did.
 I'll update problems with better methods as I continue to learn c++.
 Executables may not work on non-Mac machines.
 For my own purposes I compiled programs to an executable called a.out instead of having executables for every single problem.

+## CODECHEF
+For practice, from the website [https://codechef.com](https://codechef.com).
+Similar to codeforces.

+## GOOGLE
+Problems from Google's Kickstart and Codejam competitions